aksommerville/egg-202405/README.md

 - [ ] Accelerometer input.
 - - [ ] Update lojs
 - - [ ] Update lowasm
-- [ ] softrender: Update (encfmt) with alpha hint when an image is used as destination, and initialize at decode.
+- [x] softrender: Update (encfmt) with alpha hint when an image is used as destination, and initialize at decode.
-- [ ] softrender: Tint and global alpha.
+- [x] softrender: Tint and global alpha.
 I think would be best to implement as blenders at softrender_draw.c, not sure.
 - [ ] http_request failing sometimes, JS Native.
-- [x] Serve WebSocket from the dev server, just an echo service or something, for testing.
 - [ ] Native: OpenSSL for HTTP and WebSocket.
 - [ ] Web is allowing unreasonably long updates.
 (Run lojs Time test, and pause via dev tools)
 - [ ] Cleaner solution for native builds.
 Get everything linux-specific out of etc/make/demos.mk